telerik/maui-docs/knowledge-base/custom-appointment-scheduler-net-maui.md

 </telerik:RadScheduler>
 ```

-### Step 3: Customize the EditAppointmentDialog (Optional)
+### Step 3: Customize the Appointment Dialog (Optional)

 To enable users to edit the custom property through the `EditAppointmentDialog`, modify its `ControlTemplate`.
-Refer to the Controls Samples app for an example of dialog customization.
+Refer to the [Controls Samples](https://docs.telerik.com/devtools/maui/demos-and-sample-apps/controls-showcase-app) app for an example of dialog customization.

 ## See Also